lengjingzju/json/README.md

     * Comprehensive JSON Processing: Full compliance with JSON5 specification, offering DOM/SAX dual parsing modes and file stream processing capabilities
     * Numerical Conversion Engine: Proprietary ldouble algorithm enabling bidirectional floating-point string conversion, outperforming traditional solutions

+> Note: On the 64-bit operating system, from the version v5.0.0, the object byte size has been reduced from 40 bytes to 32 bytes, resulting in a 5% to 10% improvement in parsing speed.
+However, it is not compatible with the version v3.x.x series.

 ## Key Features

 ### LJSON Features